Time to read: 8 minutes

 Bamboozled by the possibilities and want some advice?

 If you’re not sure where to start, HSBC My Investment gives you personalised online advice with no obligation to invest.
 Answer a series of questions and we’ll advise whether investing is right for you and if so, which HSBC fund matches your needs.
-You can start investing with £1,000 – and you’ll only pay a fee if you follow our advice.
+You can start investing with as little as £50 per month – and you’ll only pay a fee if you follow our advice.

 And if you’d prefer a more human touch, you might like to consider our phone advice and face-to-face advice.
 A one-off fee applies along with a minimum investment of £15,000 (for phone advice) and £50,000 for (face-to-face advice).